preciousratlhagane/south-african-property-market-analysis/README.md

 │
 │
 │
-├── references         <- Data dictionaries, manuals, and all other explanatory materials │
+│
 ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
 │   └── figures        <- Generated graphics and figures to be used in reporting